The Left’s War on Free Speech

 The American Left is not interested in or concerned about racial epithets.
 In reality, “hate speech” is the words, thoughts, and judgments of the oppressor group, which marginalized groups claim harms their self-respect.
 The oppressor group, in virtually every case, is whites—especially white males, though white women also are carriers of “whiteness,” the original sin.

 Banning or criminalizing hate speech means silencing the speech of oppressor groups, while amplifying the speech of marginalized groups.
-The marginalized must be to speak against, calumniate and malign the alleged oppressors and their institutions, for their self-respect comes to depend entirely on this.
+The marginalized must be able to speak against, calumniate and malign the alleged oppressors and their institutions, for their self-respect comes to depend entirely on this.
 It is not only permissible, but required to state that the “greatest terrorist threat in this country is white men.”
 Every single sector of society amplifies such sentiments in varying degrees.

 You Can’t Handle the Truth